fbpx

 “We can’t have that when our life is on the line.
 That’s why representation matters so much.”

-Collins is now serving on Bobbie Baby’s Mother Board.
-Co-founder and COO Sarah Hardy was one of Collins’ previous clients.
+Collins has served on Bobbie Baby’s Mother Board, and the Co-founder and Chief Operating Officer (COO) of Bobbie, Sarah Hardy, was one of Collins’ previous clients.
 Collins coached Hardy through the births of both her children in 2014 and 2016.

-Hardy approached Collins last year about joining the board, describing Bobbie’s mission to provide formula with rich, wholesome ingredients.
-Collins said she was eager to join her friend and client on another part of the mission-diverse outreach to new mothers who may be struggling against the stigma attached to formula-feeding.
+When Hardy approached Collins about joining the board, she described Bobbie’s mission to provide formula with rich, wholesome ingredients.
+Collins said she was eager to join her friend and client on another part of the mission-diverse outreach to new mothers who may be struggling against the stigma attached to formula feeding.

 Black breastfeeding in America